Food Safety

 With the rapid growth of the United States during the 1800s and 1900s, the need for a comprehensive set of food safety regulations quickly rose to the forefront.

 It’s not that foodborne illnesses were unheard of before this point.
-In 1646, colonists in Massachusetts passed the Act Against Selling Unwholesome Provisions, making it possible for someone to be criminally charged for knowingly selling “Diseased, corrupted, contagious, or unwholesome provisions.”1 Though this is widely considered the first food safety law in the United States, it wasn’t until the 1800s that more widespread change began.
+In 1646, colonists in Massachusetts passed the Act Against Selling Unwholesome Provisions, making it possible for someone to be criminally charged for knowingly selling “diseased, corrupted, contagious, or unwholesome provisions.”1 Though this is widely considered the first food safety law in the United States, it wasn’t until the 1800s that more widespread change began.

 The Jungle